-Over time, I have also come to appreciate the strengths and values of systems dynamics as it has developed and been applied more broadly to economic development issues.
-Rather than starting from a theoretical base, it begins from observation of relations among variables and links them together in more empirical ways, especially when it moved beyond Industrial Operations to broader economic issues.
-Here I must admit that I have not studied systems dynamics in an academic environment.
-What I have learned comes from applied experience using the systems dynamics applied to developing countries.
+Over time, I have become somewhat more familiar with system dynamics and have come to appreciate its strengths and values.
+It has demonstrated considerable capacity to be applied more broadly to economic development issues.
+Rather than starting from a theoretical base, it begins from observation of relations among variables and links them together in realistic ways, especially when it moved beyond Industrial Operations to broader economic issues.
+Here I must admit that I have not studied system dynamics in an academic environment.
+What I have learned comes from applied experience using system dynamics models applied to developing countries.
 This has been primarily with the Millennium Institute and its Threshold21 Model.
-So you are still getting an economist's view.
-But I think that the divergence between the two approaches should be overcome.
-Neither system has all the answers for promoting development, but both have substantial contributions to make and we would all benefit from more convergence that draws on the relative strengths of each approach.
+So you are still getting an economist's view, and I apologize for an gross representations of system dynamics.
+I do think that the divergence between these two approaches should be overcome.
+Neither system has all the answers for economic analysis, but both have substantial contributions to make, and we would all benefit from more work that draws on the relative strengths of each approach.
+In particular, I see a lot of opportunities for productive collaboration in the realm of development economics.

-I will be looking primarily at the differences and similarities of conventional economic models and systems dynamics models for making projections in the context of developing economies.
+This presentation will look at some of the key differences and similarities of conventional economic models and system dynamics models for analysis and strategic planning in the context of developing economies.
 I will attempt to illustrate how their different foundations and approaches have different strengths and weaknesses.
 Let me begin with economic modeling approaches, especially when applied to development issues.
-Then I will turn to systems dynamics models.
-I will grossly characterize in this presentation to make it simple.
+Then I will turn to system dynamics models.
+I will grossly simplify in this presentation to make it understandable.
 The basic points hold with more detailed analysis.
-Finally I will suggest ways I see that they can be brought together to create a more powerful and credible integrated approach.
-This is what we are trying to so in Threshold 21 and its applications in a growing number of developing countries.
+Finally I will suggest ways I see that these two approaches can converge to create a more powerful and credible integrated approach.
+This is what we are trying to do in Threshold 21 and its applications in a growing number of developing countries.

 Foundations of Economic Models: The theoretical foundation of economics provides a basis for understanding and modeling economic behavior.
 It is assumed that individuals and firms act to optimize their utility or profit.
-Markets are assumed to be freely competitive so the agents can chose what they want to buy and sell, either in terms of consumption, labor, or inputs to production.
-They will organize these actions to jointly produce the maximum utility for each, which will in principle add up to the maximum total utility.
+Markets are assumed to be freely competitive so that agents can chose what they want to buy and sell, whether in terms of consumption, labor, or inputs to production.
+They will organize their actions to jointly produce the maximum utility for each, which will, in principle, lead to the maximum total utility.
 No external or a priori judgments are made about the values of goods or services.
 These are determined by the functioning of the market.
 In this theory, markets all clear, unique prices for all goods are determined, and equilibrium is achieved.
 In fact, it is recognized that such an ideal world does not exist, but the assumed behavior does make sense.
 It has been verified in many empirical studies which demonstrate that the real world is a reasonable approximation of this ideal, especially if it viewed from a bit of a distance.
-The comparison is often made with the way physics deals with gases: the aggregate behavior of gases follows well defined rules despite the actual random motion of individual gas molecules.
+The comparison is often made with the way that physics deals with gases: the aggregate behavior of gases follows well defined rules despite the actual random motion of individual gas molecules.